-- a.
-A student who has been suspended or expelled from the technical college shall be denied all privileges afforded a student and shall be required to vacate technical college premises at a time determined by the Vice President for - b.
-In addition, after vacating the technical college premises, a suspended or expelled student may not enter upon the technical college premises at any time, for any purpose, in the absence of written permission from Vice President for Student Affairs or the technical college president's designee.
-A suspended or expelled student must contact Vice President for Student Affairs or the technical college president's designee for permission to enter the technical college premises for a limited, specified purpose.
+a.
+A student who has been suspended or expelled from the technical college shall be denied all privileges afforded a student and shall be required to vacate technical college Premises at a time determined by the Vice President for Student Affairs or the technical college president's designee.

+b.
+In addition, after vacating the technical college Premises, a suspended or expelled Student may not enter upon the technical college Premises at any time, for any purpose, in the absence of written permission from the Vice President for Student Affairs or the technical college president's designee.
+A suspended or expelled student must contact the Vice President for Student Affairs or the technical college president's designee for permission to enter the technical college Premises for a limited, specified purpose.

-- c.
-If the student seeks to appeal the sanction, the student should contact the Vice President for Student Affairs or the technical college president's designee must accept the form by mail or fax if he/she refuses the student's request to enter the technical college premises for that specified purpose. - d.
-A scheduled appeal hearing before the hearing body shall be understood as expressed permission from the Vice President for Student Affairs or the technical college president's designee for a student to enter the technical college premises for the duration of that hearing.
+c.
+If the student seeks to submit a signed Disciplinary Sanction Appeal Form, the Vice President for Student Affairs or the technical college president's designee must accept the form by mail or fax if he/she refuses the Student's request to enter the Technical College Premises for that specified purpose.

+d.
+A scheduled appeal hearing before the Hearing Body shall be understood as expressed permission from the Vice President for Student Affairs or the technical college president's designee for a student to enter the technical college Premises for the duration of that hearing.

-6. Mediation
+C. Mediation

-At the discretion of the technical college president, the technical college may adopt a mediation procedure to be utilized prior to the appeals set forth herein.
+1. At the discretion of the technical college President the technical college may adopt a mediation procedure to be utilized prior to the appeals set forth herein.
 Mediation may never be used in cases of alleged sexual misconduct.

-7. Hearing/Appeals Procedure
+D. Hearing/Appeals Procedure